-Lat 3° 11' 23S Long 142° 25' 47E Tadji Airfield is located at Tadji in a sago swamp area near the north coast of New Guinea.
-Located to the west is Aitape.
-To the northeast is Korako village and Lemieng village and due north on the coast was a mission.
+Lat 3° 11' 23S Long 142° 25' 47E Tadji Airfield is located near Tadji in a sago swamp area inland from the north coast of New Guinea.
+To the west is Aitape.
+To the northeast is Korako village and Lemieng village and due north on the coast was a mission station.
 Immediately to the west is the Waitanan Creek.
 Also known as "Tadji Drome".
 Sometimes referred to as "Aitape" or "Korako" for the nearby town and village of the same names.
 Today locted in West Sepik Province in Papua New Guinea (PNG).

 World War II Pacific Theatre History